StuvaScript/project-starter/README.md

 5. Go here https://github.com/StuvaScript/normalize.css/blob/master/normalize.css and in the upper right click the double square icon that says 'copy raw contents' on hover, paste this inside the 'src/normalize.css' file, then save.

 6. Go to the VS Code settings and click 'Command Palette', then click 'Preferences: Open Workspace Settings (JSON)'.<br>
-Paste the following code inside and save:
+Delete everything and paste the following code inside and save:

 ```
 {